|Duration||6 Days 5 Nights|

-Bekaltaal is covered with dense forest of oak and rhododendron which is reason for the brown colour of the water of the lake.
-Due to organic organism from surrounding forest dissolving in the lake, the water turn brown.
+Bekaltaal is covered with a dense forest of oak and rhododendron which is the reason for the brown color of the water of the lake.
+Due to organic organisms from surrounding forests dissolving in the lake, the water turns brown.

 Water sources – There is no water source on the trail so make sure to carry enough water which lasts for today’s trail.

-Today;s trail starts with some steep slopes for some time.
+Today’s trail starts with some steep slopes for some time.
 This part of the trail is covered in old trees of old oak and rhododendron.
-On your left you can see the valley open up a bit before forest of oak trees take over.
-Half way in the trek the forest opens up to a meadow, known as Telandi.
-This meadow is a green expansion which transforms to a snowfield in winter.
-Crossing this snow field can be a thrilling experience.
+On your left, you can see the valley open up a bit before the forest of oak trees take over.
+Halfway in the trek, the forest opens up to a meadow, known as Telandi.
+This meadow is a green expansion that transforms into a snowfield in winter.
+Crossing this snowfield can be a thrilling experience.

-From this meadow we can see unending expansions of layers and layers of mountain ranges, creased one after another.
+From this meadow, we can see unending expansions of layers and layers of mountain ranges, creased one after another.
 Right in front of you lies the majestic panoramic views of Mt Trishul and Mt Nanda Ghunti.
-The meadow continues till an altitude of 11,500 ft which is highest point of today’s trek.
-The ridge that leads to the way to meadow presents you with the beautiful meadows of Roopkund trek, Aali Bugyal and Bedni Bugyal.
+The meadow continues till an altitude of 11,500 ft which is the highest point of today’s trek.
+The ridge that leads to the way to meadow presents you with the beautiful meadows of Roopkund trek, Aali Bugyal, and Bedni Bugyal.

 Walk down towards the small temple, till about 500 meters from the Brahmatal Lake.
 This place will be used for today’s campsite.

-◦ From top it is all descent till campsite at Daldum.
+- From the top, it is all descent till campsite at Daldum.

 You will be starting early today, to catch the sunrise from the Brahmatal Lake which is 500 meters uphill trek.
 Walking along the Oaks and Rhododendron trees, you will be greeted with a magnificent morning views of Mt Trishul and Mt Nanda Ghunti along with some other peaks of Great Himalayan range.
 Anybody who’s been to Brahmatal will know about how charismatic the sunrise from Brahmatal can get.